patriciaschaffer/patriciaschaffer/python_projects/README.md

 ## The "Little Ocean" project

 Ok, people, don't laugh.
 Coding is not my thing.
 Language models, though, are my passion.
-And during interactions with GPT (later fixed by Claude, this Small Language Model was born.
+And during interactions with GPT (later fixed by Claude), this Small Language Model was born.

 I'm more into natural language than coding.
 I had tried to start learning Python when I created this GitHub account, in 2017.
 But, even though I wanted to learn it, like a personal challenge or a hobby, it... just wasn't interesting enough for me, and I gave up.